Maha1431/Spatial_platfrom/README.md

 ## Features
 - Add and retrieve multiple points or polygons.

 ## Prerequisites
-1. Python 3.x installed on your system.
-2. SQL Server installed locally or on a server.
-3. Required Python packages: `Flask`, `pyodbc`.
+1 mongodb installed for data retrieve and store
+## Techstacks
+1. Nodejs
+2. Mongodb
+3. Express.js

 ## Installation
 1. Clone the repository: